 Caviar bar

 caviar bar menu

-Breakfast of a Burlak with one kilogram of black caviar is a subtle, ironic way to present Russia’s most iconic delicacy without unnecessary pathos or solemnity.
+“Bargeman’s Breakfast” of a Burlak with one kilogram of black caviar is a subtle, ironic way to present Russia’s most iconic delicacy — without unnecessary pathos or solemnity.

-Completing the Breakfast of a Burlak is a quintessential Russian drink without which no feast was imaginable then or now one liter of Beluga Gold Line vodka, or a magnum of sparkling wine Tête de Cheval Brut.
+Completing the “Bargeman’s Breakfast” of a Burlak is a quintessential Russian drink without which no feast was imaginable then or now — one liter of Beluga Gold Line vodka, or a magnum of 1,5L of sparkling wine Tête de Cheval Brut.

+Caviar bar